 We can start with User Digital Experience Score, an Access IT Automation metric that is part of our Access Symphony product.

 User Digital Experience Score is a calculation based on thousands of data points across multiple time periods.
-The data points include app usage, machine benchmarking, hardware and device performance, user behavior, and asset inventory.
-The data is collected from the devices being used in your organization, the apps your employees use, and the various app combinations that employees operate at the same time.
+The data points include app usage, machine benchmarking, hardware and device performance, user behaviour, and asset inventory.
+The data is collected from the devices being used in your organisation, the apps your employees use, and the various app combinations that employees operate at the same time.